Biography

-Coach Lina has experience instructing players of all ages and levels since 2020.
-From peewee beginners to college-bound competitors to retirees, she guides students through every stage of development, emphasizing technique, strategy, and a love for the game.
+Coach Lina has been instructing players of all ages and levels since 2020.
+She works with everyone from peewee beginners to college-bound competitors to retirees, with a strong emphasis on technique, strategy, and a love for the game.

-Lina grew up in a tennis family spanning three generations.
-Her father, Dave Larson (Lars), played on the men’s team at Stanford and coached at the Vic Braden Tennis Academy before continuing his career in the tennis industry.
-Her mother competed in the German Bundesliga and also coached for several years.
-Lina and her younger brother trained at Central Park Tennis Club in Kirkland, Washington, and later under Vitaly Gorin, building a strong foundation that shaped her technique and coaching philosophy.
+Raised in a tennis family spanning three generations, Lina grew up immersed in the sport.
+Her father, Dave Larson (Lars), played on the men’s team at Stanford and coached at the Vic Braden Tennis Academy before his career in the tennis industry.
+Her mother competed in the German Bundesliga and coached for several years.
+Lina and her younger brother trained at Central Park Tennis Club in Kirkland, Washington, and later under Vitaly Gorin.

 Private Coaching in West LA (Brentwood, Palisades, Beverly Hills).
 Please contact directly for rates and availability.